 The Bad Feeling: Not feeling good because you did not get comments?
 Beware, this is a sign of becoming an addict.

-24 x 7 Blogging: Are you spending 25 hours per day thinking about next post for your blog?
+24 x 7 Blogging: Are you spending 25 hours per day thinking about the next post for your blog?
 Then, you might be an addict.
 Remember, inspiration is one thing and while addiction may give a feeling of inspiration, it is not good.

 How To Be Free

 Addiction is always harmful.
 Blogging addiction, while initially looks great, will only cause harm.
-So, if you think you show some signs of blogging addiction, you can try to give it up by using following methods:
+So, if you think you show some signs of blogging addiction, you can try to give it up by using the following methods: